 Methodology: Ranking the Best Nuclear Engineering Degrees

-Bachelor’s Degree Center’s mission is to show prospective students the way to the best program for their needs.
+Bachelor’s Degree Center’s mission is to show prospective students the way to the top nuclear engineering schools for their needs.
 That’s why BDC editors focus on accredited, reputable colleges and universities.
-Programs are ranked according to their tuition rate, salary potential, and reputation, using data from IPEDS and Niche.
+Programs are ranked according to their tuition rate (not including financial aid), salary potential, and reputation, using data from IPEDS and Niche.

 1. Massachusetts Institute of Technology